Robert-Hughes/SanctuaryPlayer/README.md

 * The 'no select' thing doesn't seem to be weorking (double clicking around reandomly can now select thigns)
 * Sometimes the saved position list looks like it's loaded, but hasn't actually refreshed so it shows old stuff.
 Need to re-open the menu for it to refresh properly.
 * Tests!!
+* Hide then re-show spoiler-free controls after video has ended - doesn't reshow the blocker

 Playback:

-* Twitch better handling of ENDED - if ends naturally then the blocker doesn't always appear also, if refresh the video when it's at the end, the blocker doesn't appear either! also seeking away from the end of the video seems a bit broken (time at bottom remains in 'seeking' mode)
+* Twitch - if refresh the video when it's at (or near) the end, it gets into a weird state - see comment in onPlayerStateChange
-* Youtube also has some dodgy behaviour with ended videos and seeking/pressing play
+* Twitch - if naturally reaches the end of the video then our logic to disable the play button doesn't work - see comment in onPlayerStateChange
 * updatePlayPauseButton: unknown state - This happens with "Buffering" state sometimes after seeking on Twitch, leaving it stuck with the seeking icon.

 Blockers: